Expert views (part 2): What are the biggest challenges in municipal waste management in Serbia?

 In the Republic of Serbia, 10 sanitary landfills are operational – four are organized under the public-private partnership (PPP) model and the rest were developed with the state’s help and are managed by public utility companies.
 Both these models have proven to be sustainable solutions, with certain shortcomings that are resolved through a continuous improvement of the system.

-Slobodan Minić, a special advisor to the Fiscal Council
+Slobodan Minić, Special Advisor to the Fiscal Council

 Municipal waste management in Serbia is ridden with problems practically at every stage – and resolving the problems with municipal waste management will be the most expensive in the overall waste sector.
 The first problem is that around 20% of generated municipal waste in the country is not collected in an organized way, but rather ends up in one of the illegal dump sites, whose number is estimated at over 3,500.
 Second, practically all collected municipal waste (98%) is simply disposed in landfills that most often do not meet minimum sanitary requirements and is not treated in any way.
 By comparison, only 25% of municipal waste is landfilled in the EU on average, and the situation has also significantly improved in comparable Central and Eastern European countries, which landfill around 50% of municipal waste, and there is a trend of this percentage declining.